Most vehicles that have had their 40th birthday will become exempt from MOT testing and vehicle tax.

 If your car or bike has a current MOT certificate but is likely to expire within the year, and will then fall under the new rules for exemption from future MOTs, at the time of relicensing you’re required to declare that the vehicle is a VHI.

 If a VHI is deemed to have changed considerably from its original spec then it may still require a roadworthiness test, even if it meets the age criteria for exemption.

 The definition of “substantially changed” is if the technical characteristics of the vehicle’s main components have changed in the previous 30 years.

-- The Engine – If the engine has been changed to one that is different from its original, this is considered a substantial change.
+If the engine has been changed to one that is different from its original, this is considered a substantial change.
 One way of identifying this is if the number of cylinders in an engine is different from the original.
 However, if it is the same basic engine with alternative cubic capacities then these are not considered a substantial change.

 This includes any sub-frames.
 However, replacements of the same pattern as the original are not considered a substantial change.

-- Axles and running gear – if the type and or method of suspension or steering is altered then this constitutes a substantial change.
+If the type and or method of suspension or steering is altered then this constitutes a substantial change.

 Unless they have been kept in pristine condition, the age of many classic cars means they will usually have undergone some work to bring them to a roadworthy standard.

-In addition to the Historical Vehicles class, there are other exemptions from full or part MoT testing.
+In addition to the Historical Vehicles class, there are other exemptions from full or part MOT testing.